s-macke/concepts-of-programming-languages/docs/exercises/Exercise2.2.md

 Write a program which generates an inverted index out of an array of book pages.
 Each Page contains an array of words.

-- Define custom types for Book, Page and Index
+- USe the "type" keyword to define custom types for Book, Page and Index.
 - Make sure the Stringer() interface is implemented for Book and Index to make them printable More details about the Stringer interface: https://tour.golang.org/methods/17 The stringer interface will be explained in more detail in the next lecture.